micahscopes/Hyperspectives/README.md

 ### [Fragment Shader](http://hyperspectives.timbremill.net/shaders/moebiusVertex.glsl)
 This does the coloring.
 It is very simple.
-It takes the normal vector and does a dot product with each eigenvalue.
-Since we are shading in 3 dimensional space, there is conveniently one eigen-value for each primary color!
+It takes the normal vector and does a dot product with each eigenvector.
+Since we are shading in 3 dimensional space, there is conveniently one eigenvector for each primary color!

 More Information